 Field-hunting tip

-Look in epithermal mercury deposits country — that is the host setting where coccinite typically forms.
+Look in epithermal mercury deposits country, the host setting where coccinite typically forms.
 If you start seeing cinnabar, mercury, sulfur in float, you are in the right ground.
 Field specimens usually show a crusts, coatings habit, so train your eye for that shape before scanning the outcrop.